brennanbrown/WriteClub/events/index.md

 This open-mic event is a platform for you to share your voice, your stories, and your talent.
 It's a gathering of minds and expressions, where everyone is welcome to perform or just enjoy the show.
 Here’s what to expect:

 **Open Mic Session:**
 The heart of the event is our open mic session, where participants are invited to take the stage.
-Whether it's poetry, prose, or any form of spoken word, this is your moment in the spotlight.
+Whether it's spoken word, stand-up comedy, or stand-up comedy, this is your moment in the spotlight.
 It's a supportive and inclusive environment, perfect for those looking to showcase their work, practice their performance skills, or simply share a piece of themselves.
 No competition, just pure expression.

 ## Rules
 * Open to All: Professors, students, alumni, and guests are all welcome to perform or attend.
 * Time Limit: Each performer is given a time limit of five minutes to share their work.
 * Bring Your Best: While the event is non-competitive, we encourage you to bring your passion and creativity to the stage.
-* Free Drinks!: If you are a performer, you get one free drink courtesy of SAMRU.

 ## Schedule